 Dehydrator foods can last as long as 10 years.
 The key to having them last longer is proper storage.
 If you’re going to eat your dehydrated food quickly, within a year, you can store it in freezer bags with as much air squeezed out as possible.

 For longer storage, you can vacuum seal them and add an oxygen absorber.
-Learn as much as you can about food dehydration so you’re preparing food that’s safe to consume, is long-lasting, and shelf-stable.
-My favorite books about dehydrating are the Ultimate Dehydrator Cook Book by Tammy Gangloff and the Beginner’s Guide to Dehydrating Food by Teresa Marrone.
+Learn as much as you can about food dehydration so you’re preparing food that’s safe to consume, is long-lasting, and is shelf-stable.

 Best Dehydrator Recipes List